moonwave99/playa/site/data/blog/how-playa-stores-data.md

 - albums/artists: I actually keep track of the highest value in the **redux store**, and I increment it on every record insertion;
 - tracks: I use the **track filename** itself.

+EDIT: I dropped autoincrement in favour of [UUIDs][nanoid], since autoincremental ids were not even useful for sorting (artists are sorted alphabetically, and albums by import date).

 ## Database client

 I wrapped all the PouchDB interactions inside a class that wraps a database instance: